Valuable Van Insurance Tips You Should Consider

 This will cover you if your driving is related to your hobbies or day-to-day activities.
 However, it will not be valid if you use your van for anything to do with work.

-Unlike car insurance, this type of policy will not cover you if you use your van for commuting to work, even if it is then parked all day.
-If you drive to the office insurance should be obtained through a commercial van policy.
+This type of policy is different from car insurance.
+It will not cover you if you use your van to commute to work, even if you park it all day.

-There are a number of grey areas with this type of policy and obviously, if you are in any doubt you should speak to your insurance company.
 For example, if you used your van to sell things at one car boot sale then it could be classed as personal use.

 Different types of commercial van insurance

 If you have decided that you definitely need a commercial policy then there are also different classifications within this.
-Depending on what you use your van for there are three different elements: carriage of own goods, carriage of goods for hire or reward, and haulage.

-• Some insurance companies are known to provide discounts for special categories of people such as students or senior citizens.
+Some insurance companies are known to provide discounts for special categories of people such as students or senior citizens.
 If you belong to any of these groups, you should ask to be given a lower car insurance rate.
 There are cases where such discounts are quite high and you will end up saving a lot of money.